Presented by Happy Medium Theatre Company

 Morris’ direction is sour and sweet.
 She uses levels and lighting to great effect.
 The pacing is perfect.
 Her ensemble works as one voice.

-I cried a bunch and the end of this production.
+I cried a bunch at the end of this production.
 I don’t know if I cried because the production was so touching (it was) or if I already missed the Factory Theatre (I do).
 This is the last production The Factory will ever host in this incarnation.
 Go see it.
 Say goodbye to the theatre you/we love.

 Lastly: Thank you Greg Jutkiewicz for fighting for the Factory, for fighting for us all.
 For your sake, I hope the new gym gets used so frequently that it smells like American cheese FOREVER.